fawda123/SWMPr/README.md

 `na.approx.swmpr` Linearly interpolate missing data (`NA` values) in a swmpr object.
 The maximum gap size that is interpolated is defined as a maximum number of records with missing data.

+`plot.swmpr` Plot a univariate  time series for a swmpr object.
+The parameter name must be specified.

+`lines.swmpr` Add lines to an existing swmpr plot.

 <b>miscellaneous</b>

 `swmpr` Creates object of swmpr class, used internally in retrieval functions.